 A heatwave which could produce the hottest temperatures this year is sweeping across Scotland.
 Temperatures are expected to reach between 25C to 26C this week.

 There’s no denying it – Edinburgh looks stunning in the sunshine.
 So make the most of the good weather by enjoying the great outdoors.
-We’ve listed the best places to enjoy a picnic in the city.
+We’ve listed the best places to enjoy a picnic.

 1. Princes Street Gardens

 It is the most central park in Edinburgh and definitely one of the busiest parks in town when it is sunny.
 In the shadow of Edinburgh Castle, the Gardens were created in two phases in the 1770s and 1820s.
 Both run along the south side of Princes Street and are divided by The Mound.
 East Princes Street Gardens run from The Mound to Waverley Bridge and cover 8.5 acres (34,000 m2).
 The larger West Princes Street Gardens cover 29 acres (120,000 m2) and extend to the adjacent churches of St. John’s and St. Cuthbert’s, near Lothian Road in the west.

 The Gardens are the best-known park in Edinburgh, having the highest awareness and visitor figures for both residents and visitors to the city.
 Various concerts and other events are held at the Ross Bandstand including the Festival Fireworks Concert, Men’s Health Survival of the Fittest, and during the city’s Hogmanay celebrations.

 2. The Meadows